 Can be in localized areas affecting any muscle or fascia

 Techniques for trigger point palpation.
 (A) With flat palpation, fingertips stroke across the muscle surface.
 (B) With pincer palpation.
 The muscle is grasped and palpation for trigger points is completed as the muscle slips through the fingers.
 (From Hoffman BL, Schorge JO, Schaffer JI, et al. Williams Gynecology.
 2nd ed. www.accessmedicine.com.
 Copyright © The McGraw-Hill Companies, Inc. All rights reserved.)

-An extensive pattern of referred pain (red shading in the left image) can be created by trigger points in the obturator internus muscle (right image). ...
+An extensive pattern of referred pain (red shading in the left image) can be created by trigger points in the obturator internus muscle (right image).
+(From ...